ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 for methods such as CONNECT where there is no HTTP message content after the headers.

 Note that use of the Capsule Protocol is not required to use HTTP Datagrams.
-Definitions of new HTTP Methods or of new HTTP Upgrade Tokens can use HTTP Datagrams with their own data stream protocol.
+If a new HTTP Method or Upgrade Token is only defined over transports that support QUIC DATAGRAM frames, they might not need a stream encoding.
+Additionally, definitions of new HTTP Methods or of new HTTP Upgrade Tokens can use HTTP Datagrams with their own data stream protocol.
+However, new HTTP Method or Upgrade Tokens SHOULD use the Capsule Protocol unless they have a good reason not to.

 ## Capsule Protocol {#capsule-protocol}